 Another example of irrational but predictable behavior.
 Those that are less knowledgable do a worse job estimating their knowledge (they overestimate what they know so think they are better able to make good decisions than they are).
 This is known as the Dunning-Krueger effect.
 You can train people to overcome this tendency to bias rational understanding in favor of what we would like to believe.
 This bias is especially bad if we are very unskilled in an area and not used to getting feedback on our weaknesses.
 Effective self reflection on where you are failing to be as good as you can be helps correct this bias and allows you to make better rational decisions.

 “All Models Are Wrong But Some Are Useful” – George E.P.
 Box

 The Drucker Institute went on to quote much more sensible things Drucker said, in my opinion

 I think this idea is right.
-The problem is in trying to equate understanding the customers motivation and decision making to a rational process.
-Customers are manipulated all the time and it is rarely because they are shown new evidence that rationally educates them to make a better decision (though it is possible to education customers).
-It is normally by manipulating the psychology of people into making irrational decisions for the customer that happen to help those doing the selling.
+The problem is in trying to understand the customer’s motivation and decision making as a rational process.
+Customers are manipulated all the time and it is rarely because they are shown new evidence that rationally educates them to make a better decision (though it is possible to educate customers).
+It is normally by manipulating the psychology of people into making irrational decisions that gains businesses new sales not by helping customers make more rational choices.